THE GAME GETS HARDER

 Something needed to be done to ensure that the network speed remained constant and couldn’t be adversely affected every time something changed in terms of hash power.

-Satoshi’s solution was no less than genius and, as Bitcoin completed its first month of operation, it went into action for the very first time.
+Satoshi’s solution was no less than genius and, as Bitcoin completed its first weeks of operation, it went into action for the very first time.

 Mining gets harder